-Harlon Barnett was hired by Florida State as the program’s defensive coordinator and defensive backs coach in January of 2018.
+Harlon Barnett enters his second season as Florida State’s defensive coordinator and defensive backs coach in 2019.

 Barnett joined the Garnet and Gold following an 11-year run coaching defensive backs at his alma mater, Michigan State.
 He was promoted to associate head coach while retaining co-defensive coordinator responsibilities in 2017 after serving as assistant head coach and co-defensive coordinator for the 2015 and 2016 seasons.
 During his time in East Lansing, the Spartans were 100-45 with three Big Ten championships and were selected for the College Football Playoff in 2015.

 At Michigan State, he coached three All-Americans, one Thorpe Award winner, eight different first-team All-Big Ten performers and a total of 27 all-conference recognitions.
 He also tutored back-to-back Big Ten Defensive Back of the Year winners after Darqueze Dennard won the award in 2013 and Kurtis Drummond claimed it in 2014.
 Seven of his defensive backs were selected in the NFL Draft, including Dennard taken 24th overall in 2014 by the Cincinnati Bengals and Trae Waynes picked 11th overall in 2015 by the Minnesota Vikings to become the highest-drafted Spartan in the modern era of the NFL Draft.

 In 2017, Barnett directed a unit that led the Big Ten and ranked second in the NCAA in rushing defense, allowing only 95.3 yards per game on the ground.
 The team also ranked seventh in the NCAA in total defense by holding opponents to 297.6 yards per game, 18th in third-down defense with a conversion percentage of only .328, 19th in the country in scoring defense, allowing an average of 20.0 points per game, and had the nation’s 17th-best passing efficiency defense rating.
 He was nominated for the Broyles Award, which is given annually to college football’s top assistant coach.